SandeepanM2003/cpp_python_codes/Python/python.md

-# Hello contributors

-This folder is where your python solutions should be placed!
+Your python solutions

-Please give at least one input/output example for the problem! (can be inside of comments)
+Just give the question link and the solution